 It’s a nice beach, although the colour of the water is not particularly appealing (could be that recent rain has washed some silt down the Hawkesbury River).
 At the back of the beach, near the middle, is a ribbon taped to a tree marking the start of a track that heads up the steep terrain.
 So perhaps there is an alternate track to the beach – we’ll have to come back and explore further.

-There’s also an old World War II bunker located a short distance above the beach.
-I can’t find any information on the building, but it would have been part of the fortifications built along the Hawkesbury River to fend off any Japanese naval attacks from the north.
+There’s also an old World War II bunker located a short distance above Hungry Beach.
+I can’t find any information on the building, but it would have been part of the WWII fortifications built along the Hawkesbury River to fend off any Japanese naval attacks from the north.

 0.0km Start at Flint and Steel trackhead (on West Head Road) 0.3km Take track to Flint and Steel Bay (to the left) 0.7km Ruins of McGaw House 1.1km White Horse Beach (Flint & Steel Bay) - follow shoreline 1.8km Hungry Beach 3.6km Flint and Steel carpark

 There’s a rough and often overgrown track down to Flint and Steel Bay.
 From Flint and Steel there’s no track to Hungry Beach; it’s an off-track route along the shore (low tide best).

 For a complete guide to West Head bushwalks, have a look at the Guide to West Head or download a two-page overview.